hongliangduan/A-graph-convolutional-neural-network-for-addressing-small-scale-reaction-prediction/README.md

 ## Django 1.11.29
 ## RDkit 2017.09.1
 # Dataset
 The small dataset we used is Baeyer-Villiger oxidation reaction, which contains approximately 2071 chemical reactions.
-The data originally derived from Reaxys is collected by Zhang et al. They filtered irrelevant informationnd and the simplified reaction dataset contains reactants and products only.
+The data are extracted from the "Reaxys" database.
+After filtering irrelevant information and the simplified reaction dataset contains reactants and products only.
 We further canonicalize those reactions SMILES and apply the RXN Mapper to map the reaction data
 # Train
 Model use the nntrain_direct.py to train to find reaction center and use the nntrain_direct_useScores.py to train to rank candidate
 # Test